 What is my purpose in sharing ________ with this person?

 Will what I am sharing inflict harm or anything negative about anyone else especially my children, family, friend, co-worker, or someone with whom I have a close interaction with?

 Does the person I’m sharing with have godly character, maturity, concern, and my best well being from learning my disclosure?

 Although, I am a talker when I want to be, I can say I have a select few in being confidants.
-I also share certain things with certain people in understanding the familiarity of our relationship.
+I also share certain things with specific people in understanding the familiarity of our relationship.
 It’s my personal ministry to connect with others in sharing my story.
-I however take in account of what I’m sharing in protecting my family and those I’m involved with closely with respect.
+I however take an account of what I’m sharing in protecting my family and those I’m involved with closely with respect.
 I don’t believe we should be tight lip and sealed in keeping ourselves permanently closed off from everyone in sharing.
 There are some occasions where we are to be open with our truth, and we should allow others in especially those we know mean us well.
 I’ve met some awesome people in having the most wonderful connections throughout in sharing different parts of my life, but I can tell you from lessons learned to always guard your heart.